Mountain Academy of Teton Science Schools: Campus and buildings

-The Jackson Campus is housed approximately 2 mi from Jackson, Wyoming.
+The Jackson Campus of Mountain Academy of Teton Science Schools is housed approximately 2 mi from Jackson, Wyoming.
 It comprises 9 new buildings totalling 63000 sqft, all designed and constructed on environmental principles, and occupying less than 2% of the site's area.
 In addition to classrooms, dining facilities and administrative areas, the campus includes two lodges for visiting students and summer workshops, and a Teachers' Learning Center.
 The architects were Mithun of Seattle.